shahriarsss/facial-recognition-authentication/readme.txt

 1. Upload the plugin files to the `/wp-content/plugins/` directory, or install the plugin through the WordPress plugins screen directly.
 2. Activate the plugin through the 'Plugins' screen in WordPress.
 3. Register your username, password, and facial data using a webcam during the first-time setup.
 Make sure to capture a clear photo of your face and use the username and password you choose during registration.
-4. After completing the registration, you can log out from the WordPress dashboard.
-Now, use the plugin to authenticate your identity through facial recognition.
-If the authentication is successful, you will be redirected to the WordPress login page.
+4. After completing the registration, log out from the WordPress dashboard.
+The plugin will then prompt you to authenticate using facial recognition on the login page.
+Ensure your webcam is enabled.

 == Frequently Asked Questions ==

 = How can I test the plugin before installing it on my site? = We offer a demo site where you can test the plugin before installing it on your WordPress site.
-Email us at [support@newwaypmsco.com] to request access** – we’ll send you the demo site link, along with a username and password to log in and test the plugin.
+Email us at **[support@newwaypmsco.com]** to request access – we’ll send you the demo site link, along with a username and password to log in and test the plugin.

 = What happens if the facial recognition fails? =
 In the rare event that facial recognition fails, users can retry or contact support for assistance.

+= What should I do if I get a "Domain mismatch" error? = This error occurs if you try to log in from a different domain than where you registered.
+Ensure you’re logging in from the same site where you set up your account (e.g., https://yourdomain.com).
+Contact support if the issue persists.

 = Is my facial data secure? =
 Yes, facial data is securely processed and stored on the Django server using industry-standard encryption.
 No sensitive data is stored in the WordPress database.